LingjieFan/LinearC/README.md

 ```

 ## Abstract VS Strong type
-There are two type objects in LinearC:
+There are two kind of objects in LinearC:

 Abstract objects:
 Num, Vector, Matrix

-Strong type objects:
+Strongly typed objects:
 NumD, NumDC, VectorD, VectorDC, MatrixD, MatrixDC

 ### 1.Abstract objects
 Writing codes with abstract object makes your codes extensible,
 but may cost a little more time for running program.

-### 2.Strong type objects
+### 2.Strongly typed objects
-Writing codes with strong type object makes your codes faster,
+Writing codes with strongly typed object makes your codes faster,
 but non-extensible.

 ### 3.Comparison